Travel Money Guide: Colombia

 Which cards did you take with you?

-David says he took the Citibank Plus Transaction Account and the 28 Degrees MasterCard to Colombia.
+David says he took the Citibank Plus Transaction Account and the 28 Degrees Platinum Mastercard to Colombia.
 As part of his contract, he was issued a debit card with Bancolombia.
 However, he used the Citibank and GE Money credit card in the month before he started work.

 Why did you take these cards?